 Candy Facts

-Important candy facts to keep your trick-or-treaters safe!
+Important candy facts to help keep your trick-or-treaters stay safer!

 Remember to always check the labels, and if you have any additional questions, contact the manufacturer!